jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 1: Create a new directory

 1. Log in to the Azure portal by using your existing Azure subscription or by starting a free trial.
-In the left-hand navigation menu, click **+ Create a resource**.
+In the left-hand navigation menu, click **+Create a resource**.
 Then, search for and select **Azure Active Directory B2C** and click **Create** on the new blade that pops up.

     ![In the Everything blade, the active directory B2C text is in the Search field, and under Results, Azure Active Directory B2C displays.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image156.png "Everything blade")